BrunoZell/ask.network/lightpaper.md

 ## Coordination

-From here onwards, we call an active economic participant, those beings or things operating a sensory-motor cycle, an _agent_.
-Further, let's call all agents that are beings _subjects_, and all agents that are things _objects_.
+From here onwards, we call an active economic participant an _agent_, those beings or things operating a sensory-motor cycle.

 We assume all agents aim to optimize their behavior to best respect the desires and aversions of their own.
 We refer to such an aim as the agents _wants_.
 While each agent certaily incorporates wants in their decision process as there always is a trade off between picking one action over another, the agent may not be explicitly aware of the wants that drive his decision.

-All agents are assumed to do whatever they wants at any given moment by default.
-But beings and things may influence each other with their acts, positively or negatively.
-This soon will give rise to coordination between agents.
+All agents are assumed to do whatever they want at any given moment by default.
+But agents may influence each other with their acts, positively or negatively.
+This soon will give rise to voluntary coordination between agents.
 For that, agents communicate an unambiguous shared world view, and negotiate who does what directly.

-This section defines a general scheme for such a conversation to semi-automatically negotiate social coordination directly in terms of conditional actions (_"I do this if I observe that"_), from which then coordination schemes are constructed (_"I do this if you do that"_).
+This section defines a general scheme for such a conversation to semi-automatically negotiate social coordination directly in terms of conditional actions (_"I do this if I observe that"_), from which then commitment schemes are constructed (_"I do this if you do that"_).

 The goals for this conversaition is:

-- (i) We recognize that agents carry their own individual wants and each subject should be heard
+- (i) We recognize that agents carry their own individual wants and each agent should have a voice
 - (ii) We also would welcome an open and unambiguous conversation about what we can do, esentially searching through our possible action plans.
 - (iii) Further, an unambiguous social contract with automatic accounting and trustless settlement could help to coordinate on what we do.